acailic/acailic.github.io/_notes/oca-chapter-2.md

 10. Break - Optional label parameter allow to break out of higher level outer loop.
 Break inside while, do-while, for loops ends the loop early.

  Continue - optional label gets flow to finish te execution of current loop and  goes to boolean expresion.

+ -break breaks the nearest outer loop.
+Once a break is encountered, no further iterations of that loop will execute. continue simply starts the next iteration of the loop.
+Once a continue is encountered, rest of the statements within that loop are ignored (not executed ) and the next iteration is started.

 break leaves a loop, continue jumps to the next iteration